GDelevoye/SMSN/README.md

 pip install -e ./SMSN/
 ```

-**Known issue**: Conda takes LOTS of time to build everything.
-This is due to the conda solver, and shoudl be solved with the release of conda 5.0.
-However, even if it's slow, it works well after ~ 1 hour of installation on test machines.
+Suggestions in case of problems (too long, dependency broken):

+1. Use [mamba](https://github.com/mamba-org/mamba) if conda is really slow.
 See  https://github.com/conda/conda/issues/7239 for more info .
-Building the environment with **mamba** instead of conda ( https://github.com/mamba-org/mamba ) might help if installing is really too slow.
+2. Delete conda-forge and conda-metachannel from your channels
+3. Use a strict channel priority using  *conda config --set channel_priority false*
+4. Update conda through *conda update -n base conda* (Tested with conda 4.10.1)

 # Hardware requirements and calculation time